How to Fix ERR_SSL_VERSION_INTERFERENCE Error in Google Chrome?

 3. Update Chrome

 This is not a likely fix, but it is not bad trying.
-Sometimes the old version of Chrome may not support the latest TLS version.
-Hence, it is best to update the Google Chrome application on your PC.
+Sometimes, the old version of Chrome may not support the latest version of the TLS.
+Hence, updating the Google Chrome application on your PC is best.

 4. Check the Date and Time Settings